jamesog/yubikey-ssh/README.md

 - When SSHing, you may get prompted with the key's subject name, like `Enter PIN for 'SSH key':`.
 But if you add the key to the agent, you'll get a prompt like `Enter passphrase for PKCS#11:`.
 These are the same PIN (your PIV PIN).

-- If you remove the key from ssh-agent for some reason, you'll have to restart the agent.
-You can do this with `launchctl stop com.openssh.ssh-agent` followed by `launchctl start com.openssh.ssh-agent`
+- If you remove the key from ssh-agent using `ssh-add -D`, you'll have to restart the agent.
+You can do this with `launchctl stop com.openssh.ssh-agent` followed by `launchctl start com.openssh.ssh-agent`.
+It is also possible to remove the key using `ssh-add -e`, in which case you can re-add it with `ssh-add -s` without restarting the agent.